vegaprotocol/documentation/docs/tutorials/proposals/new-market-proposal.md

 * Operator: This adds a constraint to the value, such as LESS_THAN, GREATER_THAN.
 For example if you wanted to ensure that the price would always be above zero, you would set the operator to ‘GREATER_THAN’ and the Value to be ‘0’
 * Value: A number that is constrained by the operator

+:::info Submitting oracle data
+Learn how to find and submit oracle data in the [submitting oracles tutorial](../submitting-oracles.md).

 ### Liquidity monitoring
 The liquidity monitoring settings detect when the market's liquidity drops below the safe level, and as such when to launch a 'liquidity seeking' auction.
 See below for more details on each field.